zeroluck/docs/sources/admin-guide/configuration/index.md

 ![Welcome Page Message](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_config_config_message.png)

-* _Manager Group:_ Gluu server has a single manager group.
-The users under the manager group can use the Web User Interface to operate the Gluu Server.
-There is no limit to the users that can be added to the manager group.
+* _Manager Group:_ Gluu Server has a single manager group.
+The users that belong to the manager group can use the Web User Interface to operate the Gluu Server.
+There is no limit to the number of users that can belong to the manager group.

 * _Organization Logo:_ The organization logo can be uploaded and activated from the configuration menu.

 * _Organization Favicon:_ This feature can be used to change the organization favicon, if necessary.

 * _Menu Color:_ This is the menu color picker for the Gluu Server User Interface.
-The color used in the demo screenshots is Green.
+The color used in the demo screenshots is green.

 # Manage Authentication
 This section allows the Gluu Server Administrator to define how and where the server should connect to authenticate users.
 If it is a remote LDAP/Active Directory server, the values are required.
 Put the details of the data source that you are trying to connect with Gluu Server.
-The data source can your back-end Active Directory or local LDAP server.
+The data source can be your back-end Active Directory or your local LDAP server.

 ![Manage LDAP Authentication](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_manage_ldap.png)